 Coaches cannot mentor every youth in their towns, but they can use their considerable influence to advocate for mentoring, recruit new mentors, and/or spur a pilot mentoring program where none exists.

-By endorsing the Coaches' Mentoring Challenge, you agree for the Boren Mentoring Initiative to use your name and photo in publicity and social media to encourage fans to volunteer as mentors.
-Please email your photo to firstname.lastname@example.org.
+By registering to endorse the Oklahoma Coaches Mentor Challenge, you simply agree for us to share your name and photo in hometown publicity and social media promoting the call for new mentors in Oklahoma.
+Please email your photo to email@example.com.

 Pose with signs supporting mentoring and send us the photo.
 (See above.)